-The Air Omni is a 6-in-1 charging station that solves Apple's complicated port situation.
-Instead of having to purchase different cables and adapters for all of your different Apple devices, you can charge whatever iPad model you have using the Air Omni - including the iPad Pro 2020.
+The Air Omni Lite is a 6-in-1 charging station that solves Apple's complicated port situation.
+Instead of having to purchase different cables and adapters for all of your different Apple devices, you can charge whatever iPad model you have using the Air Omni Lite - including the iPad Pro 2020.

 Adaptable USB-C and Lightning Connector

 Air Omni features a Lightning and USB-C connection port that easily changes types depending on which iPad you want to charge - Pro or standard.
 This 6-in-1 charging station has both connections available in a discreet, quick-swap design.
 At any time when you need a different connector, just press the bottom button to switch it in a second.
 Then flip up the panel, and connect your phone, iPad or any other devices to charge.
 No swap of chargers or cables.
 Just push, plug and play.
 And it supports 18W fast charging.